Prompt Engineering

 Writing the instructions and context you send to an LLM so it produces the output you actually want.
 Real engineering, not a magic incantation.

-Prompt engineering is the practice of structuring what you send to a model: the task description, the examples, the constraints, the output format, and the context.
+Prompt engineering is the practice of structuring what you send to an LLM: the task description, the examples, the constraints, the output format, and the context.
 The model has no idea what you want until you tell it, and how you tell it changes the result dramatically.
 A vague prompt gets a vague answer.
 A precise prompt with examples and a defined output schema gets something you can actually ship.

 The hype frames this as a mystical skill.
 The reality is more mundane and more useful: it is iterative engineering.
 You write a prompt, you test it against real cases, you see where it fails, you tighten the instructions or add examples, you measure again.
 The system prompt (the standing instructions that sit above every user message) is where most of the durable behavior lives, so that is where the real work goes.